couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 ### close method

-The close method is used to remove the Replication Status change listener, stop replication, and then close the database.
-This will be called when the user logs out from the application.
+The close method is used to remove any query listeners, the replication status change listener, stop replication, and then close the database.
+This will be called when the user logs out from the application making sure if the application is used by multiple uses to close out all resources before another user logs into the application.

 ```swift
 func close() {